About this guide

 • Keep pace with change with standards that can adapt to economic changes and emerging technologies.

-• Minimize the impact of outages in payment systems with efficient re-routing of messages.
+• Minimize the impact of outages in payment system with efficient re-routing of messages.

 Key benefits for teams in your organization